niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 > $$ \sqrt[N]{\prod x_i} = \exp\left(\ln\left(\prod x_i^{\frac{1}{N}}\right)\right) = \exp\left(\sum \frac{\ln(x_i)}{N} \right) = \exp(E(\ln(x))) $$
 >

 Now, is an investment with small return and low volatility worse than one with high return and high volatility?
 If we have access to leverage we could simply lever up both the average arithmetic return and the standard deviation.
-Accouting for the cost of leverage at a borrowing rate \\( r \\) this gives us:
+Assuming one maintains a constant leverage and accouting for the borrowing rate \\( r \\) this gives us:

 $$
   \mu_g = l \mu_a - (l\sigma)^2/2 - (l - 1)r